Mohinder Suresh: Genesis

-Two weeks later in "Godsend", Mohinder learns of Eden's suicide.
+Two weeks later, Mohinder learns of Eden's suicide.
 An officer comes by to talk with Eden's former neighbors.
 He asks Mohinder if he knew a woman named Sarah Ellis, to which he replies that she was on the list, he had tried unsuccessfully to locate her in LA, and had never met her before.
 The officer then shows him a picture of a woman identified as Sarah Ellis and Mohinder tells him that he knew her by a different name: Eden McCain.
-The officer then tells him that she was found in Lake Ramsey, having suffered a single gunshot wound to the head.

 Later, Mr. Bennet appears at the apartment.
-When Mohinder confronts him about Eden and her death, he tells Mohinder that Eden was a good person.
 Bennet wants Mohinder's help in finding people with abilities and "making a difference."
 When Mohinder refuses, Bennet asks if Mohinder is on the list, a question he sidesteps with no answer.
 Mohinder says he isn't interested in helping Bennet, but Bennet leaves his card anyway.

-Nathan Petrelli approaches Mohinder in "The Fix."
-Mohinder quickly apologizes for coming off as "a raving lunatic" when they first met.
+Nathan Petrelli approaches Mohinder who quickly apologizes for coming off as "a raving lunatic" when they first met.
 Nathan has come to Mohinder in an attempt to help his brother, Peter Petrelli.
 They begin talking, and Nathan explains that Peter is afraid of causing an explosion.
 Mohinder, in turn, explains Peter's unique, "sponge"-like superpowers to Nathan.
 Mohinder also states that he may be able to help with Peter's condition if he is able to test Peter.
 However, Nathan is reluctant to let Mohinder come into contact with Peter, fearing that Mohinder will "feed into [Peter's] paranoia."
 Still, Mohinder insists, and they leave to find Peter.
-When they find Peter at his apartment, he "has no time to be [Mohinder's] guinea pig" and was now the one refusing an imploring Mohinder's pleas.
-Instead, Peter briefly pretends to agree with the two before Claude appears and helps Peter escape.
+When they find Peter at his apartment, he "has no time to be [Mohinder's] guinea pig."
 Recently, Mohinder has called many of those found on his father's list.
 To his discouragement, no one believed him until he received a return call from Zane Taylor.
 He went to meet with Zane and get a DNA sample, but, unknown to him, encountered Sylar at Zane's residence.
-Sylar, posing as Zane, teamed up with Mohinder, claiming that he could help with Mohinder's work.
+Sylar, posing as Zane, teamed up with Mohinder, claiming that he could help.